nasa/ziggy/doc/user-manual/rerun-task.md

 Generally the case where you'd use this is the one we're in now: some subtasks ran, others didn't, the task made it to `WAITING_TO_STORE` and then halted.
 Selecting this option will cause Ziggy to advance to `STORING`, at which point it will store the results from the 3 successful subtasks and abandon efforts to get results from the failed one.

-#### Resume Monitoring

-In somewhat unusual cases, it may happen that the monitoring subsystem will lose track of what's going on with one or more tasks.
-In this case, you may see signs that execution is progressing, but the console doesn't show any updates.
-In this case, the `Resume monitoring` option tells the monitoring subsystem to try to reconnect with the running task.

 ### Restarting Multiple Tasks

 If you have a bunch of tasks for a given node, it may be that some will fail while others don't, and you want to restart all the failed tasks.
 There are two ways to do this.